-- When you’ve reached a stand-still, apply the brake and sit tight until your friend jumps up into the truck bed.
-Have him pull the motorcycle up into the truck (up high on the front forks is a good spot) as you continue to hold the dirt bike upright.
+- When you’ve reached a stand-still, apply the brake and sit tight while your friend climbs into the truck bed to pull the motorcycle up into the truck (up high on the front forks is a good spot) as you continue to hold the dirt bike upright.

-- Grab your tie down straps and attach the first side somewhere above the suspension (usually the handlebars) to an anchor point in the truck.
+- Grab your tie-down straps and attach the first side somewhere above the suspension (usually the handlebars) to an anchor point on the truck.
 Repeat on the other side, taking care to keep the bike balanced between the two sides.
-Have your friend press down at the handlebars as you continue to tighten the tie downs, but not so tight that you don’t still have some play to take the bumps you’ll encounter on the road.
+Have your friend press down at the handlebars as you continue to tighten the tie-downs, but not so tight that you don’t have some play to take the bumps you’ll encounter on the road.

-- Repeat the tie down process at the rear of the dirt bike, securing between the frame on both sides and the truck.
-Again, press down on the suspension to get the straps a bit tighter but not overdoing it, and tuck in the tail ends of the straps so they don’t flutter and distract as you drive.
+- Repeat the tie-down process at the rear of the dirt bike, securing between the frame on both sides and the truck.
+Again, press down on the suspension to get the straps a bit tighter but not overdoing it, and tuck in the tail ends of the straps.

 - When on the road, it is best to occasionally stop to check to make sure nothing has loosened.